Augustus Sol Invictus: 2016 U.S. Senate campaign

 On May 19, 2015, Invictus announced his campaign for the U.S Senate as a candidate for the Libertarian Party in the 2016 Florida election.

 In response to Invictus's campaign, Adrian Wyllie resigned from his position as chairman of the Libertarian Party of Florida, calling Invictus a "violent Fascist and Neo-Nazi" whose ideology was incompatible with libertarianism and saying he did not want to be part of the same party.
 The chairman also accused Invictus of supporting eugenics and of "sadistically dismembering a goat in a ritualistic sacrifice".
 Invictus responded by admitting that he once wrote a paper advocating eugenics but saying that he has since changed his mind.
 He said he had sacrificed the goat and drunk its blood as part of a ritual to give thanks for surviving a pilgrimage in spring 2013, but denied it was "sadistic".
+In 2024, he claimed he had begun drinking human blood as he had converted to Catholicism, in reference to the Catholic doctrine of transubstantiation.

 He has also said that he is not a white supremacist, citing the fact that his children are part Hispanic; he acknowledged that some white supremacists support his campaign, while claiming he does not associate with them.
-In 2014, he acted as attorney for Marcus Faella of the American Front in his legal appeal.

 In May 2016, Invictus began the "Possibility of Revolution" tour in Florida, speaking in Orlando, Jacksonville, Tallahassee, Tampa, Fort Myers, and Miami in one continuous circuit.
 At the end of this tour, Paul Stanton entered the Senate race, creating the first Libertarian primary for the United States Senate in Florida history.
 Invictus lost the primary election on August 30, 2016, with Stanton receiving 73.5% of the vote.